 But the easiest way to think about it is... funnel feeds the pipeline.
 Without a funnel, sales teams wouldn't have leads to process in the first place.

 We'll talk about pipelines and best practices in one of our next articles that are coming soon.
 Particularly after this conversation in the TSAC community...

 It's not about having a funnel for sales and another for a marketing team.
 Any company has one funnel, but multiple departments have a different role to play in it.

 It's bonkers to advocate for a one-size-fits-all model too.
-With so many industries, types of businesses and team sizes involved, there's no sense in copy/pasting someone else's sales funnel template.
+With so many industries, types of businesses and team sizes involved, there's no sense in copy/pasting someone else's sales funnel example.

 There are similar patterns to leverage but at the end of the day, we ought to tailor it to our customers and their journey.

 Top-of-the-funnel stage, or TOFU, is the playground for attention and discovery.

 - Prospects are unaware of you, your company and your solution